kolbycrouch/PortableOS/README.md

 # How does it work?

-It uses pkgsrc along with some patches to the toolchain to allow you to natively build packages into a unique prefix.
+It uses pkgsrc along with some patches to the toolchain to allow you to natively build packages and/or toolchains into a unique prefix.
-It may then use patched AppImageKit to to create an AppImage out of the prefix.
+It then (optionally) uses a patched AppImageKit to to create an AppImage out of the prefix.

 # Why do it this way?

-While AppImage is a great piece of software, it's usual use case it to package an application that had been built for a standard location and tricking that application and its runtime environment into working in a different prefix.
+While AppImage is a great piece of software, it's usual use case is to package an application that had been built into a standard location and tricking that application and its runtime environment into working in a different location.

 It also seems to lack a general purpose solution for collecting all of the runtime dependencies an application might need, requiring per-package intervention from the package creator in most cases.